-If there's still no sign of steam, you can idle the engine for two or three minutes while you're parked, to see if the warning stops.
-But then, if you still have the warning, turn off the engine and get everyone out of the vehicle until it cools down.
+If there's still no sign of steam, idle the engine for three minutes while you're parked.
+If you still have the warning, turn off the engine and get everyone out of the vehicle until it cools down.

 You may decide not to lift the hood but to get service help right away.